yk313-ab454/ImprovingCloningEfficacy/README.md

 # ImprovingCloningEfficacy
-Finding small molecules that can increase Cloning efficacy:
+This code is for finding small molecules that can increase Cloning efficacy:

 Please follow the following steps before running the code: